⊸ Blog⊸ Ontario Drivers Licence Suspended for Medical Reasons? Here’s What To Do

 Learn more about medical suspensions, legal standards, and what to expect with your car insurance if anything should happen.

 In Ontario, Canada, the Ministry of Transportation (MTO) has established stringent medical license standards to ensure drivers are physically and mentally fit to operate vehicles.
-Whether you are renewing your Ontario licence or beginning the graduated driver’s licencing system, you must not suffer from any mental, emotional, nervous, or physical disability that may interfere with driving.
+Whether you are renewing your Ontario licence or beginning the graduated driver’s licensing system, you must not suffer from any mental, emotional, nervous, or physical disability that may interfere with driving.

 Depending on the type of licence you hold, there are some different rules to consider: